|

 wonderful as the classic Eclectic texts are, they’re

-generally lacking in terms of what they tell us of Calamus.
+generally lacking in terms of what they tell us of calamus.

 Occasionally they’ll hint at its deeper virtues, but